esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.queue_valve`` action
 ********************************

 Adds the specified valve into the controller's queue.
-Valves in the queue will automatically be activated after the current active valve's run duration is reached, regardless of the state of the auto-advance feature.
+When the queue is enabled, valves in the queue take precedence over valves scheduled as a part of a full cycle of the system (when auto-advance is enabled).
 If ``run_duration`` is not specified or is zero, the sprinkler controller will use the valve's configured run duration.
-Valves are numbered in the order they appear in the sprinkler controller's configuration starting at zero (0).
-Please see :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail and examples.
+Valves are numbered in the order they appear in the sprinkler controller's configuration starting at zero (0). *Note that, at present, the queue has a hard-coded limit of 100 entries to limit memory use.* Please see :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail and examples.

 .. code-block:: yaml